David has over 15 years supervisory experience and has extensive knowledge in how to handle personnel issues across many areas.

 This is excellent.
 Definitely make arrangements with other occupants in the house (two-legged and four-legged) so that they leave you alone).
 And dress as you would for a regular interview.

-Nilza Marie Santana-Castillo from California on July 22, 2020:
+Nilza Marie Santana-Castillo from Adventuring on July 22, 2020:

 "Talk to your family" is a great callout for interview prep.
 Essentially, give a heads up to anyone who resides in the home with you (if it happens to be roommates instead of family), so they can be mindful of noise levels and not to disturb you.